-If the prostate becomes too large, your physician may recommend a procedure known as transurethral resection of the prostate (TURP).
-This surgical procedure can help relieve uncomfortable and/or painful symptoms associated with an enlarged prostate.
+If your prostate becomes too large, your doctor may recommend a surgical procedure known as transurethral resection of the prostate (TURP).
+It can help relieve the uncomfortable or painful symptoms associated with an enlarged prostate.

-If you experience these symptoms, your doctor will evaluate your overall health, medical history, and the size and shape of your prostate gland to determine if TURP may be for you.
-Other procedures may be less invasive and remove less of the prostate.
-According to the Mayo Clinic, TURP is associated with less need for future treatments (Mayo, 2011).
+If you experience these symptoms, your doctor will evaluate your overall health, medical history, and the size and shape of your prostate gland.
+This will help them determine if the TURP procedure may be a good option for you.

+During the TURP procedure, your surgeon will remove a portion of your prostate.

-The TURP procedure does not involve complete removal of the prostate.
-Instead, a portion is removed.
-You will be placed under general anesthesia so you’ll be asleep and pain-free.
-Another option is spinal anesthesia, which numbs the nerves in your lower body so you will not feel pain.
+You will likely be placed under general anesthesia, so you’ll be unconscious and unable to feel pain.
+Or you may receive spinal anesthesia, which numbs the nerves in your lower body so you won’t feel pain.

-Your surgeon will use a special type of long, thin scope called a resectoscope.
-This scope is inserted through the end of your penis.
-The scope allows your surgeon to visualize your prostate gland.
-Your surgeon can then insert a surgical tool through the scope to remove a portion of your prostate.
+Your surgeon will use a long thin scope, called a resectoscope, which will allow them to see your prostate gland.
+They will insert it through the end of your penis.
+Then they will insert a surgical tool through the scope to remove a portion of your prostate.
 The amount removed will depend on the shape and size of your prostate.

-You will stay in the hospital for one to three days following the TURP procedure.
-During this time, you will be given many intravenous (IV) fluids to promote urine flow.
-You can expect some blood and blood clots in your urine during this time.
+Your surgeon will likely advise you to stay in the hospital for one to three days following your surgery.
+During this time, you will be given intravenous (IV) fluids to promote urine flow.
+And you can expect some blood and blood clots to appear in your urine.